-Sexual misconduct is in violation of the BTC Campus Code of Conduct, as well as a violation of State and Federal laws.
+Sexual misconduct is in violation of the BTC Student Conduct Code, as well as a violation of State and Federal laws.
 BTC will not tolerate sexual assault, sexual harassment, domestic violence, dating violence, stalking, or other forms of sexual misconduct.
-In addition to possible civil and criminal charges, any student who is found guilty of sexual misconduct, based on a preponderance of the evidence - following appropriate BTC judicial proceedings - will be subject to disciplinary procedures (see Campus Code of Conduct).
+In addition to possible civil and criminal charges, any student who is found guilty of sexual misconduct, based on a preponderance of the evidence - following appropriate BTC judicial proceedings - will be subject to disciplinary procedures (see Student Conduct Code).
 Suspension or dismissal from the college is the maximum penalty BTC may impose on students.
-In the case of a sustained report of sexual harassment on the part of a college employee, the disciplinary review may result in counseling, oral or written warning, suspension and/or termination of employment.
+In the case of an allegation of sexual harassment on the part of a college employee, the disciplinary review may result in counseling, suspension and/or termination of employment.

 BTC utilizes procedures that provide prompt, fair, and impartial investigation and resolution in cases involving domestic violence, dating violence, sexual assault, sexual harassment, and stalking.
 These procedures are carried out by officials who receive specific annual training.
-See Title IX Grievance Procedures on page 22 for additional information.
+See Title IX Grievance Procedures on page 21 for additional information.

 BTC attempts to foster a safe learning and working environment for all members of the campus community.
 In compliance with the requirements outlined in the Violence Against Women Reauthorization Act and Title IX, BTC's primary prevention program (see definition of Primary Prevention Program on Page 33) for all in-coming students is the Campus Clarity Think About It training.
 All College staff are also required to complete sexual misconduct prevention training.

 These training programs describe safe and positive options for bystander intervention; information on prevention and risk reduction; and college policies and procedures in the event a sex offense occurs.
 BTC strives to make the campus a safe and responsible place by educating the campus community about preventing, reporting, and seeking victim resources in regard to sexual violence, dating violence, domestic violence, and instances of stalking.